Free US Shipping for orders $49+

 1 Oz Of Extra Dark Chocolate

-Just make sure when you select your chocolate pleasure, you opt for the right bars – that means chocolate that’s 72% cacao… or more.
-And make sure to only consume dark chocolate in moderation (1oz per day).
+When you select your chocolate pleasure, opt for the right bars – that means chocolate that’s 72% cacao… or more.
+Like our MCT-Infused Coconut Chocolate Bars and Sorghum Crisp Chocolate Bars.
+Consume dark chocolate in moderation (1 oz per day).

 TIPS TO HELP YOU STICK TO A LECTIN-FREE DIET